Connect with others who understand.

 What Is Age-Related Macular Degeneration?

-AMD is an eye disease that affects the macula and central vision, often worsening with age.
+AMD is an eye disease that affects the macula and causes central vision loss.
+It often gets worse with age.
 If you have AMD, you may still have peripheral (side) vision.
 There are two types of AMD: wet and dry.

 Wet Age-Related Macular Degeneration

-Wet AMD is caused when fluid builds up in the blood vessels under the retina, where the macula is.
+Wet AMD develops when fluid builds up in blood vessels under the retina, near the macula.
 This buildup results in bleeding in the macula.
 It’s considered more severe than dry, but you may be able to slow the damage or even improve the condition if it’s caught early.

 Dry Age-Related Macular Degeneration

 Dry AMD is more common than wet AMD.
-It can happen when protein deposits build up in the macula.
-Luckily, there are steps that can help slow the progression.
-This includes taking AREDS II vitamins, which are specific to eye health.
-These include:
+It can happen when protein deposits called drusen build up in the macula.
+Luckily, you can take steps to help slow the progression.
+This includes taking AREDS 2 vitamins, which support eye health.
+These supplements contain:

 • Vitamin C